imanabu/dcmWebMwlTestGen/README.md

 ## Contributions Are Welcome

-* For minor stuff or you are not a code but have ideas please file the request in the Git Issues.
+* For minor stuff or you are not a developer but have ideas please file the request in the Git Issues.

 * Please stick with Mithril.js + webpack.